Wrexham

 Wrexham fireworks

-Xplore! - Wrexham’s science discovery centre, indeed North Wales’s.
-Bursting with interactive exhibits, fun demonstrations and amazing experiences - it’s perfect for a family day out.
+• Xplore! - Wrexham’s science discovery centre in North Wales is bursting with interactive exhibits, fun demonstrations and amazing experiences - it’s perfect for a family day out.

 Pobtcysyllte

-Pontcysyllte Aqueduct and Canal World Heritage site - You’ll find the bus station is just a short stroll from the train station, where you can catch a bus to travel a few miles out of the city centre to find our amazing World Heritage Site.
-Completed in 1805, the Pontcysyllte Aqueduct, designed by Thomas Telford and William Jessop is truly a sight to behold.
-Along with Chirk Aqueduct, it forms part of 11 miles of stunning canal scenery.
-Walk over it or take a boat - you’ll see why it’s known as the ‘stream in the sky’.
+• Pontcysyllte Aqueduct and Canal World Heritage site - You’ll find the bus station is just a short stroll from the train station, where you can catch a bus to travel a few miles out of the city centre to find our amazing World Heritage Site.

-Both Erddig Hall and Chirk Castle are short bus rides from Wrexham city centre.
+• Both Erddig Hall and Chirk Castle are short bus rides from Wrexham city centre.
 They offer beautiful scenery, history, walks and fun for all the family.
 Erddig is a short bus ride away.
-If you’re heading to the castle, there’re regular trains to Chirk.
+If you’re heading to the castle, there are regular trains to Chirk.